Our Dallas Pedestrian Injury Attorney will protect your rights after a pedestrian involved accident

 As a pedestrian, you are one of the most vulnerable entities on the road during an accident.
 Between cars, trucks, motorcycles, bicycles, and pedestrians; behaving safely and legally on the roads is a responsibility due to all modes of transportation, especially those who are driving the larger and more menacing vehicles.
-This is where you need an experienced Pedestrian Injury lawyer to protect your rights.
+This is where you need an experienced Dallas Pedestrian Injury Attorney to protect your rights.

 What do pedestrian accidents entail?